Get HealthifySmart 3 months at just ₹̶2̶,̶1̶0̶0̶ ₹999Start Now

 Q. Does fermentation increase the nutritional quotient of the food item?

 A. Yes, fermentation does increase the nutritional quotient of certain food items.
-Additionally, it improves the availability of vitamins and minerals for absorption in the body.
+It also improves the availability of vitamins and minerals for absorption in the body.

 Q. Are fermented food items easy to digest?